TheTurkeyChicken/JCJ/README.md

 What will the app look like?
 Website?
 Mobile App?
 Both?
 Target?
 Research on the media that the customers use.

+- For website:
+  - Perhaps a website would be a better way to kickstart the app, as it would be more straightforward to create
+  - There would not be a hassle to learn all of the issues that may come with compatibility with IOS
+  - Less hassle: will not have to be enrolled in Apple's Developer Program, will not have to undergo an app certification process, and follow other guidelines that comes with publishing an app.
+  - Less to worry about in general
+- For app:
+  - Will not need a strong central database for idea #2
+  - Some people will prefer using apps on their phones instead of websites on their computers.

+- I asked in my grade's Discord what medium they would prefer for a scheduling app:
+  - Most people answered that they preferred using a website, however, this inclination may be misleading.
+  - WPGA (my school) in the last year banned all Grade 8-9's from using phones at any time during school hours.
+  - Though my school and my grade in particular may prefer using computers for a website, this may be an isolated case.
+- With those points in mind, I believe that the best course of action is to kickstart divvynotes with creating first, a working and stable website, which would be mostly free of the hassles that comes with developing mobile apps.
+After that, perhaps we could extend further and open the windows to mobile users as well.

 # Chris' Actions: